 Glossary of Terms

-A 409a valuation is an independent appraisal of the fair market value ("FMV") of a private company's common stock.
+A 409a valuation is an independent appraisal of the of a private company's common stock.
 Because the valuation of a private company could be subjective, the IRS provides guidance on key things to consider + acceptable methods of determining valuation (in section 409a of the Internal Revenue Code (IRC); hence the name "409a valuation").
 Amongst other use cases, the 409a valuation is used to set the exercise price of stock options and determine taxation and withholding requirements (if any) when stock options are exercised.

-A 10b5-1 plan is a written trading plan that allows employees of a publicly traded company to sell or purchase stock in their own company without facing potential accusations of trading on insider information (including during blackout periods).
+A 10b5-1 plan is a written trading plan that allows employees of a publicly traded company to sell or purchase stock in their own company without facing potential accusations of trading on insider information (including during ).
 10b5-1 plans are SEC-approved, and require the individual to stipulate the timing, pricing, and amounts of trades to be made (typically many months or years in advance).
 These future trading rules/plans are made when the individual does not possess material nonpublic information, providing an affirmative defense against illegal insider trading claims.

 A tax election you can make with the IRS to recognize compensation income from the exercise of stock options or restricted stock prior to when its vests (most frequently 83(b) elections are made when a grant is issued).
 By making an 83(b) election, you accelerate your tax liability (if any) based on the prevailing pricing at the time of the election, enabling all future appreciation in the stock to be taxed as capital gains rates (vs. ordinary income).
-This occurs when you early exercise an option.
+This occurs when you an option.

 Accelerated vesting is a provision in a company's equity plan or individual equity grant that stipulates that unvested shares will automatically and fully vest should certain circumstances or events occur, such as the employee being terminated.
 The two most common acceleration clauses are known as (i) "single trigger" (options vest upon a change in control) and (i) "double trigger" (options vest upon a change in control and employment is terminated due to the change in control).